 Low Energy Saving Light Bulbs to Save Electricity

-One of the items everyone knows about to save electricity is to install low energy light bulbs but are they any good?
+One of the items everyone knows about to save electricity is installing low-energy light bulbs, but are they any good?
 Here’s our review and how to get them for nearly free.

-The low energy saving light bulb has been around for many years and they used to be very expensive, ugly and take forever to warm up and provide sufficient light to your rooms but the new types are better and cheaper.
+The energy-efficient light bulb has been around for many years, and they used to be very expensive and ugly.
+The bulb would take forever to warm up and provide sufficient light to your rooms.
+However, the new types are better and cheaper.

-They now warm up a lot faster and it is estimated that for every light bulb of 60w that you change over should save you around £6 each year in electricity and thus producing a lot less carbon to put into the atmosphere.
+They now warm up a lot faster.
+Research shows that for every 60W light bulb you replace, you should save around £6 per year on electricity.
+Additionally, you’ll produce a lot less carbon to put into the atmosphere.

-The newer models are also much smaller so now are gone the times where you change the bulb and it pokes out the top of your table lamp or other lamp shade.
+The newer models are also much smaller, so now are gone the times when you change the bulb and it pokes out the top of your table lamp or other lamp shade.

 Lower wattage = lower carbon

-On each package it will tell you what the equivalent to your old light bulbs the news ones are.
-The energy efficient light bulbs are called compact fluorescent bulbs because they are fluorescent like the tube lighting you find in offices and warehouses but in a smaller construction.
+Each package will tell you what the equivalent of your old light bulbs is.
+The energy-efficient light bulbs are Compact Fluorescent Lamps (CFL) because they are fluorescent, like the tube lighting you find in offices and warehouses, but in a smaller construction.
 They do not produce any heat (like standard tungsten filament lamps) and so last a lot longer.
-A standard bulb lasts around 1000 hours and 90% of the energy produced is lost to heat where as the CFL bulbs last around 10,000 hours and do not produce heat.
+A standard bulb lasts around 1,000 hours, with 90% of the energy produced being lost to heat, whereas a CFL bulb lasts around 10,000 hours and does not produce heat.

-You don’t replace the same wattage on the new bulbs and the packaging shows you exactly what new bulb replaces the old and here are the guidelines:
+You don’t replace the same wattage like-for-like on the new bulbs.
+The packaging shows you exactly what new bulb replaces the old, and here are the guidelines:

 - Old 40w – new 10w